apache/trafficcontrol/docs/source/overview/traffic_stats.rst

 	- ``tps_5xx``
 	- ``tps_total``

-	:term:`Delivery Service`\ statistics are stored with tags for :term:`Cache Group`, CDN, and :term:`Delivery Service` ``xml_id``.
+:term:`Delivery Service` statistics are stored with tags for :term:`Cache Group`, CDN, and :term:`Delivery Service` :ref:`ds-xmlid`.

 - ``daily_stats``: Stores summary data for daily activities.
-The statistics that are currently summarized are Max Bandwidth and Bytes Served and they are stored by CDN.
+The statistics that are currently summarized are:

+	- Max Bandwidth
+	- Bytes Served

+Daily stats are stored by CDN.

 Traffic Stats does not influence overall CDN operation, but is required in order to display charts in :ref:`tp-overview`.